 The transfer of ownership is done by signing a written contract of sale with detailed description of the property and purchase price.
-The contract has to be authenticated by a notary public.
+Normally the contract must be reviewed and authenticated by a notary public.
 In certain cases an employee of the Cadastre (the Registry) can authenticate the contract.
-The buyer then has 30 days to register the ownership rights with the Cadastre.
-The failure to register will result in invalidation of the transaction.
+The buyer then has 30 days to register his ownership rights with the Cadastre.
+The failure to register these rights within 30 days will result in invalidation of the transaction.

 It is customary to sign a preliminary agreement by which the seller agrees to take the property off the market for an agreed period of time in return for a small advance payment.
 If the buyer then fails to sign the main contract the advance payment will be forfeited.
 If the seller defaults he will be required to return the advance payment and pay a penalty.

-Buyers and sellers can be represented by attorneys, their physical presence is not required.
+Buyers and sellers can be represented by attorneys, their physical presence in Armenia is not required to complete the formalities.

-Title search and title insurance are not common practices in Armenia.
-However, the sales contract can be authenticated only after a certificate is issued by the Cadastre confirming that the property in question is not mortgaged, under arrest or otherwise subject to third party rights.
-Armenia is ranked very high (13th) by the World Bank in both quality and efficiency of property registration.
+Because all deed records are kept in a single database and in computerized format title search and title insurance are not common practices in Armenia.
+However, the sales contract can be authenticated only after a certificate is issued by the Cadastre confirming that the property in question is not mortgaged, under arrest or otherwise encumbered by third party rights.

 Several banks offer escrow account services which enable the buyer to deposit the funds with the bank and have them transferred to the seller only after the transaction is completed and a new ownership certificate is issued to the buyer.